 - architectural practices are not necessarily very profitable and hence do not provide an attractive rate of return to a potential investor

 - there is little history of architectural practices successfully buying other architectural practices which makes your competitors hesitant about buying another firm

 Even if another architectural practice wishes to buy the firm, they will struggle to finance the purchase as banks will not readily lend the money required due to inconsistent cashflows.
 Also, most architectural practices do not make sufficient profits to finance the purchase themselves.

 Often, owners have tried unsuccessfully to sell their business externally and at this point, they start to discuss the idea of the next generation within the business buying it from them.

 This option can be attractive for many reasons:

-- It is easier to negotiate a phased handover of the business and for the previous owner to remain in the business for longer if they wish.
+- it is easier to negotiate a phased handover of the business and for the previous owner to remain in the business for longer if they wish

-- The handover usually is less disruptive to both clients and employees.
+- the handover usually is less disruptive to both clients and employees

-Unfortunately, this route has its disadvantages:
+This route has its disadvantages:

-- If you want a quick clean exit, this rarely fits the bill.
+- if you want a quick clean exit, this rarely fits the bill